 Also, keep in mind that PNC doesn’t offer home equity products nationwide.
-You’ll need to enter your zip code into the website to find out if you live in an eligible area and to check which products are available to you.
+You’ll need to apply to find out if you live in an eligible area and to check which products are available to you.

 If you’ve shopped around and are ready to apply with PNC, you can do so online, at a local PNC branch or by calling 1-855-762-9545.
 Representatives are available Monday through Thursday from 8 a.m. to 10 p.m.
 ET, Friday from 8 a.m. to 6 p.m.
 ET and Saturday through Sunday from 8 a.m. to 5 p.m.
 ET.

-You’ll start by choosing the product you want and entering your zip code to ensure that you live in an area where PNC operates.
+If you apply online, you’ll start by by entering basic loan details and information about your property.
 During the application process, which can take as little as 15 minutes, you’ll need to provide the following:

 Once you submit your application, the lender will run a credit check.
 Note that you may also need to provide supporting documents to complete the application process, including tax returns, pay stubs, bank statements and more.